 Casual Tousled Style

-Cole Sprouse has leagues of adoring fans for a reason.
-He's always stylish, but in that effortless way we all strive to pull off.
-For a guy with hair like Cole's, a dab of finishing cream and a quick run of your hands through your hair is all you need.
+Kristen Stewart's look can be replicated with a dab of finishing cream and a quick run of your hands through your hair.
 And if you want real volume without all the hassle of using product, tell your stylist to use a razor.
 "Softening the edges on your cut either by point-cutting or using a razor to break up the cut line can also promote volume and texture," says Mohapi.

 "For short, low-maintenance hairstyles for women and men, buzz cuts are definitely in," says Leela.
 "The only thing that makes them higher maintenance is that the back hairline tends to grow out quickly."
 That means more time in the salon chair, with Leela recommending those with buzz cuts visit their salon "every four weeks to get a cleanup on the neck."
-To style a buzz like actor Michael B. Jordan, simply blow-dry hair and add some paste to tame any frizz.
+To style a buzz like actress Amandla Stenberg, simply blow-dry hair and add some paste to tame any frizz.

 Cut with a number three blade all over the head, this classic crewcut is super easy.
 A bit of pomade adds shine but isn't necessary for the look.
-This is a great style for people like Asia Kate Dillon who want almost no maintenance or for those who don't leave home without a hat in tow.
+This is a great style for people who want a look like Kristen Wiig (i.e. one with almost no maintenance) or for those who don't leave home without a hat in tow.

 Great Texture and a Little Wave

-For someone with a little natural texture to their hair, this is a perfect style.
+For someone with a little natural texture to their hair, Hailey Bieber's damp, slightly-waved lob is a perfect style.
 "These cuts always look good a bit tousled, so there’s no need to make too much effort," says Mohapi.
 "A bit of texture spray and a smidge of moisturizing cream will always look sexy."
 Simply throw a little styling cream into damp hair and run your fingers through it until you achieve the desired effect.
 No comb required.

-Justin Timberlake wears a classic tapered haircut well.
-The hair is clipped short on the sides and back and tapered to zero on the neckline.
-The hair is left about 2.5 inches long on top and can be worn casually swept back with the fingers (as he's wearing it in the photo above) or neatly parted and combed for a formal look.
+Ruby rose wears a classic tapered haircut well, in which the hair is clipped short on the sides and back and tapered to zero on the neckline.
+The hair is left about 2.5 inches long on top and can be worn casually swept back with the fingers (as she's wearing it in the photo above) or neatly parted and combed for a formal look.